baylisslabs/FCND-Estimation-CPP/WRITEUP.md

 <img src="writeup/scenario8.gif" width="500"/>
 </p>

-Preparing to update the state covariance the GetRbgPrime() method is implemented according to the following equation:
+Preparing to update the state covariance, the `GetRbgPrime()` method is implemented according to the following equation:

 <!-- $
 \begin{align*}